suryarebal45/zoom_mapping/Fact_Data_Mapping_Gold_Layer/Snowflake_Gold_Data_Mapping_Reviewer_1.md

 _____________________________________________
 ## *Author*: AAVA
 ## *Created on*:
-## *Description*: Comprehensive review of Gold Layer Data Mapping for Zoom Platform Analytics Systems ensuring quality and alignment with industry standards
+## *Description*: Comprehensive review of Gold Layer Data Mapping for Zoom Platform Analytics Systems
 ## *Version*: 1
 ## *Updated on*:
 _____________________________________________

-# Snowflake Gold Data Mapping Reviewer
+# Snowflake Gold Data Mapping Reviewer Document

-## Overview
+## Executive Summary

-This document provides a comprehensive review of the Gold Layer Data Mapping for the Zoom Platform Analytics Systems.
-The review encompasses various aspects to guarantee the mapping's quality and alignment with industry standards
+This document provides a comprehensive review of the Gold Layer Data Mapping for Zoom Platform Analytics Systems